-The kids all agreed on the highlights of the trip: breakfasts; kayaking and stand up paddle boarding; the boat trip around the island with snorkeling and petting stingrays; jumping in the water and swimming at the bungalow; turning the pool cabanas into pillow forts; spending time at the beach and in the pool; taking golf carts back to the bungalow sometimes; and having hermit crab races.
+The kids all agreed on the highlights of our Bora Bora vacation: breakfasts; kayaking and stand up paddle boarding; the boat trip around the island with snorkeling and petting stingrays; jumping in the water and swimming at the bungalow; turning the pool cabanas into pillow forts; spending time at the beach and in the pool; taking golf carts back to the bungalow sometimes; and having hermit crab races.

 The Kids’ Least Favorite Things

 The kids didn’t have many complaints, but they usually centered around the long walks back to the bungalow and the heat and humidity, and of course the long walks back to the bungalow in the heat and humidity.

 Overall our Bora Bora vacation was a great trip – not an annual destination, but a once-in-a-lifetime splurge, or maybe a trip to do every ten years.

 Airline/Routing: Air Tahiti Nui – Los Angeles-Papeete-Bora Bora